Constructing Mexico City: Colonial Conflicts over Culture, Space, and Authority

 Mexico City (Mexico) -- Civilization -- 17th century; Mexico City (Mexico) -- History -- 17th century; Mexico City (Mexico) -- Social life and customs -- 17th century

 Bailey Glasco, Sharon, "Constructing Mexico City: Colonial Conflicts over Culture, Space, and Authority" (2010).
-Linfield Authors.
-Book 1.
+Linfield Authors Book Gallery.
+1.